Davidbudr/ShiftingCards/README.md

 # ShiftingCards
-A cool effect for 3D shifting cards
+A cool effect for 3D shifting cards using JQuery, and CSS